browserengineering/book/book/scheduling.md

 This is why games often take a while to load, because they are uploading hyper-optimized code and pre-rendered data to the CPU and GPU memory.

-Browsers, on the other hand, need to load arbritrary web pages, and do so extremely fast.
+Browsers, on the other hand, need to load arbitrary web pages, and do so extremely fast.
 So they can't spend much time optimizing anything, and instead have to get right to the business of pushing pixels.
 This important difference makes for a very different set of tradeoffs, and is why browsers often